 Anything that can increase your risk of getting a disease is called a risk factor.
-Please bear in mind that having one or more of these risk factors doesn't mean you will get lymphoma.
+Please bear in mind that having one or more of these risk factors doesn't mean you will get non-Hodgkin lymphoma (NHL).

 Age and gender